-How EMDR Can Help Survivors of Sexual Abuse
+How EMDR Can Help Survivors of Childhood Sexual Abuse and Trauma

 EMDR can help a survivor of sexual abuse to be free of disturbing

 images, body sensations and emotions.
 It can help to diminish